ugnelis/ugnelis.github.io/content/about/index.md

 {{< image src="me.jpg" alt="Picture of me" width="75%" height="auto">}}

-I am Ugnius Malūkas, currently I am Entrepreneurial Engineering student at Aalborg University (Denmark).
+I am Ugnius Malūkas, currently I am an Entrepreneurial Engineering student at Aalborg University (Denmark).
 At the same time I work as Product Management Student Assistant at OBI+ startup.
-My current goal is to have deeper business and product development knowledge from managerial side.
+My current goal is to have deeper business and product development knowledge from the managerial side.

 I  also have a Bachelor in Software Engineering (Software Systems) from Kaunas University of Technology (Lithuania).
 My over 3 years of experience in Software Engineering and Software Development includes working in Automotive, Robotics and Telecommunication fields.